 Jatiluwih Rice Terraces

 The rice terraces in Bali are more than just scenic.
 They are also spiritual.
-For farmers here, there is a connection between their crops and their gods, and the layout of their fields reflect that.
+For farmers here, there is a connection between their crops and their gods, and the layout of their fields reflects that.

-Before then water arrives at the rice fields, it is blessed at a nearby temple called Pura Luhur Batukaru.
+Before then, water arrives at the rice fields, it is blessed at a nearby temple called Pura Luhur Batukaru.
 It’s an important part of the Balinese farming system that incorporates religion and is worth visiting as part of a trip to Jatiluwih.

 How to get there